ethereum/remix-ide/docs/running_js_scripts.md

 That way one can quickly deploy and call several contracts in order to set them in a desired state for testing purpose.

-Also if the script contains Mocha tests, those will also be ran.
+Also if the script contains Mocha tests, those will also be run.

-In order to do so, add the NatSpec tag `@custom:dev-run-script` to the contract followed by the file path, like:
+In order to do so, add the NatSpec tag `@custom:dev-run-script` to the contract followed by the absolute file path, like:

 ```code
   /**